Call Now Request FREE consultation - 1866-758-4529

 Interstate vs. Intrastate Motor Carriers

-Many people confuse the two words interstate and intrastate.
+Many people confuse the two words interstate vs intrastate Motor Carriers.

-Each commercial vehicle is insured, and how responsibility falls during civil lawsuits may depend on the classification.
+Each commercial vehicle is insured, and the classification may affect how responsibility falls during civil lawsuits.
+For help, contact a top-rated truck accident lawyer in Houston.

 What is Intrastate Trucking?

-Intrastate means that the goods shipped on any commercial vehicle will stay within the bounds of the state it originates from.
+Intrastate means that the goods shipped on any commercial vehicle will stay within the bounds of the state from which they originate.
 For example, a partial load is picked up from a Temple, Texas manufacturer and delivered to Diboll, Texas.
-The goods never left the state of Texas.
+The goods never leave Texas.
 Trucking only within a particular state is intrastate.

 Free Case Review